7 tips for getting the most from your virtual assistant

-(Need a digital storefront platform that your VA can use with you?
+(Need a website platform that your VA can use with you?
 Then you’re in luck.
 Try out a 14-day risk-free trial with Podia.)

 OK, that covers the logistics end of working with your VA.
 Let’s move over to some not-so-cut-and-dry topics, starting with building trust.

 #4.
 Build trust by respecting your virtual assistant